Ex-Nebraska deputy attorney general named to appellate bench

-OMAHA, Neb.
-(AP) _ A former chief deputy attorney general in Nebraska has been nominated for a seat on the 8th U.S. Circuit Court of Appeals.
+OMAHA, Neb. — A former chief deputy attorney general in Nebraska has been nominated for a seat on the 8th U.S. Circuit Court of Appeals.

-Nebraska’s U.S. senators, Deb Fischer and Ben Sasse, had recommended Steve Grasz to President Donald Trump.
+Nebraska’s U.S. senators, Deb Fischer and Ben Sasse, had recommended Steve Grasz (grahz) to President Donald Trump.

 Fischer said in a news release Thursday that Grasz has “sterling credentials and impressive experience.”